itpp-labs/mail-addons/mail_mailgun/doc/index.rst

 * Via your favorite mail client (e.g. gmail.com) send email to ``admin@sandox...mailgun.org``
 * Open ``Discuss`` in odoo
 * See your message there
+* Reply to the message and check it in your mail client (e.g. gmail.com)
 * Stop odoo and send several emails again.
 On odoo starting you see all your messages in ``Discuss``